ViperSLM/docker-mingw-w64/README.md

-# MinGW-W64 Docker Image
+# MinGW-W64 Docker Image w/ SDL2 libraries

 Builds [mingw-w64][] toolchain in docker for targeting 64-bit Windows from Ubuntu 20.04.
+Also downloads and compiles SDL2 and a few extra components ([SDL2_mixer], [SDL2_net]) to help with compiling applications that uses these libraries.

-This docker image will contain following software built from source:
+This docker image will contain the following software built from source:

 * [pkg-config][] v0.29.2
 * [cmake][] v3.19.2